Raq1/TR7AE-Mesh-Editor/README.md

 What's coming:

-- Write vertices from face corners instead of actual vertex data
+- Write vertices from face corners instead of actual vertex data.
+This will fix issues such as UV bleeding when exporting a model with removed double vertices
 - Remove HInfo data from pose bones to write the data exclusively from meshes.
 This will give the possibility to remove/add HInfo
 - Write Markups
 - Add import/export for multiple HSpheres/HBoxes/HCapsules per bone rather than just one